 Fort Worth Fourth at Panther Island Pavilion (July 4, 2020)

 Fort Worth 4th of July celebration is famous for the largest fireworks show in North Texas.
 The main celebration, held at Panther Island Pavilion, offers many free activities for the whole family, traditional fun, and live country music on the Trinity River shore.
-This diverse program features face painting, bounce houses, tubing, ziplining, horseback riding, and water shows all day long.
+Usually, the diverse program features face painting, bounce houses, tubing, ziplining, horseback riding, and water shows all day long.
 The night ends with a breathtaking fireworks show.
+However, in 2020, due to the COVID-19 restrictions, there will be no public events at Panther Island Pavilion.
+Everyone will still celebrate the nation’s birthday with the largest fireworks show ever.

 The Old Fashioned Fourth of July Picnic at the Botanic Garden is a great way to end your day with classical and patriotic music performed by the Fort Worth Symphony Orchestra.
 Fireworks light up the sky after the concert.